Five ways to Wellbeing in the UK

 There is also more recent blog available for you to read on the evidence for Five Ways to Wellbeing.

 The Five Ways to Wellbeing are a set of evidence-based actions which promote people’s wellbeing.
-Whilst not claiming to be the biggest determinants of wellbeing, it’s a set of simple things individuals can do in their everyday lives.
+While they don’t claim to be the biggest determinants of wellbeing, they offer a set of simple things individuals can do in their everyday lives.
 They were developed by the New Economics Foundation and based on the findings of the 2008 Government Office for Science Foresight report on Mental Capital and Wellbeing that aimed to develop a long term vision for maximising wellbeing in the UK.
+They are

 - Be Active